Overview

 Build Knowledge

 1. Watch the video How Mountains are Formed about mountain formation.
 After viewing the film with students, reinforce the three types of mountain formation (folded, fault-block, and dome/volcanic) and terminology that is age- or grade-appropriate.
-Refer to worksheet.
+Refer to Mountain Formation worksheet.
 (NOTE TO TEACHERS: The film ends abruptly but all needed information is present.)

 2. Locate major mountain ranges and state- or region-specific mountains on a map or globe.
 If possible, use a 3-D relief map to show mountain ranges.
 Have students “feel” the elevation.
 Identify the type of mountain, if possible.